Skip to main content

 I am currently a Clinical Vascular Scientist at the Royal Derby Hospital.
 I began my training in Vascular Science at Peterborough City Hospital in 2016, graduating from the Vascular Scientific Training Programme (STP) in 2019.
 I have since been HCPC registered and gained my SVT AVS qualification in 2020.

-I have recently joined the SVT Executive committee and I am now responsible for uploading content on the SVT website and monitoring our main email account (website@svtgbi.org.uk).
+I am now responsible for uploading content on the SVT website, monitoring our main email account (website@svtgbi.org.uk) and managing our social media channels.
 I will always aim to reply to your queries in the shortest possible time.

 Outside of work I have a keen interest in football, tennis, golf and skiing.